davidje13/Nonogram/README.md

 >           3                   ## ## ##
 >         2 1                   ## ##    ##
 >
-> Short image: 5uYAOAAHwAB0AAZAA7vAzH8_RAeMwACIAByAAfgGP4D86As0gB5TgA9sAOdAHDgDgAA0AA
+> Short image: LSJGLQRYQShD41JJX_QjekiFT8-SPTj3J0IIfSiK_ri16tDFuy00opFQpBLos
-> Short rules: 5uaSyUhJmiIxMFKiBSUwIxMJRiFKWSogmUmSSEgYIkiSVIUViBZZIwomc25gliCHEmYIohgiEiBE
+> Short rules: RSJH58Z7Dnyl9tWtZGp7r8XqjLwdrazUm-812Xl5kSoFuEelf7b7FW0LhH2lo-VloqQ
-> Solving time: 76.4ms
+> Solving time: 140.1ms
 > ```

-## Method
+## Methods

+### Isolated Rules

-The 1D solver will resolve all possible cells based soely on one rule at a time.
+The `isolated-rules` solver will resolve all possible cells based soely on one rule at a time.
+The `perl-regexp` sub-solver will resolve all possible state from an individual rule.

 The method is similar to a regular expression.
 At a high-level, each rule compiles to a regular expression which is applied to the current state of the row or column using a